 5. A partnership with pods can improve trir

-PODS has developed a deep understanding of jobsite safety requirements, as we have worked for more than 20 years with leading construction companies and specialty contractors.
+PODS has developed a deep understanding of jobsite safety requirements for supporting efforts to lower your TRIR, as we have worked for more than 20 years with leading construction companies and specialty contractors.
 We are also a GSA approved vendor, which is evidence that even the federal government can trust PODS to deliver services that meet the highest safety and security professional standards.

 Because our heavy-duty commercial containers are designed to be accessible at ground-level and can be placed on-site, your crew can easily store tools and other materials that pose as hazards in a safe space when they are not in use.
 Furthermore, our moving services have been specialized to comply with OSHA standards, which means your business will never face costly OSHA construction site penalties that can add up to significant dollars over time.